Volunteer Bond Program

 This situation is treated the same as paying the fee upfront, in which a family is charged $500 per player registered in CMHA.

-What will funds from the bond fee be used for?
+What will the funds from the bond fee be used for?

 Funds from the Volunteer Bond Program will be used to pay for other individuals to perform the tasks that members are not able to volunteer for.